Year of Call: 2012

 Notable cases include:

-Acting with Cheyney Goulding LLP and Geraldine Clark for an Indonesian mining company bringing a multi-million claim against former directors for breach of duty in relation to $7.5m loan made to acquire mining concessions, in a case which settled at trial.
+Med Mining and Minerals Limited v Nusantara: acted with Cheyney Goulding LLP, Geraldine Clark and Michael Todd QC for an Indonesian mining company bringing a multi-million claim against former directors for breach of duty in relation to $7.5m loan made to acquire mining concessions, in a case which settled at trial.

-Assisting Matthew Morrison in defending the Isle of Man directors of Isis Investments Limited, a subsidiary of Kaupthing bank, in relation to claims brought by the liquidators of Isis alleging breaches of their duties of care and skill and fiduciary duties.
+Zahler assisted Matthew Morrison and Philip Marshall QC in defending the Isle of Man directors of Isis Investments Limited, a subsidiary of Kaupthing bank, in relation to claims brought by the liquidators of Isis alleging breaches of their duties of care and skill and fiduciary duties.

 Zahler is regularly instructed in cases concerning personal and corporate insolvency.
 She frequently advises and appears on behalf of trustees in bankruptcy, as well as acting for those seeking to challenge insolvency proceedings.
-Zahler is also experienced in jurisdictional challenges to the winding up of foreign companies, and is currently acting for charitable trustees in relation to the misappropriation of trust monies by an insolvent company.
+Zahler is also experienced in jurisdictional challenges to the winding up of foreign companies.

 Notable cases include: